HOME NUMERICAL INDEX ALPHABETICAL INDEX HISTORICAL MAPS INDEX OF NAMES

 [Text adapted from http://en.wikipedia.org/wiki/Notre-Dame_de_Paris]

 Other places which claim one of the many reliquiaries of particles of the Holy Crucifix and of which there are glasses in this collection are the Cistercian abbeys of Heiligenkreuz and Lilienfeld (Austria), the former monastery Heilig Kreuz in Donauwörth and the cathedral of Limburg a. d.
-Lahn (Germany), and the famous cathedral Notre Dame in Paris (France).
+Lahn (Germany).

 Ve arrondissement, Panthéon